WAR AND PEACE

 with erect head, pressing ever in front, bearing a bright sword!

-To behold his calmness! to be warmed in the rays of his smile!
+To be warmed in the rays of his smile!

 To gloat so over the wounds and deaths of the enemy,